 My first popular post on this blog was about baile viernes, our routine of starting every Friday dancing to a Spanish song.
 So, I decided to go into more detail with baile viernes‘ older sister – música miércoles.
-This is a routine that I created my first year teaching in 2012-2013.
+This is a routine that I created during my first year of teaching in 2012-2013.
 Yes, I know the name is not correct, but it was created by my students that year and stuck.
 Here are other Classroom Routines in Spanish class

 What is Música miércoles?